How to use len() in Python

 Length of dictionary: 2

-• For the string text, it counts each character, including spaces and punctuation.
+• String: For the text variable, it counts every character, including spaces and punctuation.

-• With the list numbers, it simply returns the total number of elements.
+• List: With the numbers list, it returns the total count of elements inside it.

 Common uses of len() with different data types